 You know your timetable, you have a to do list, but you can’t just organize your travel itinerary as you wish.
 There’re some other things to consider.
 For example, weather report.

-So before you create your business travel planner, check the daily weather report and arrange your itinerary accordingly.
+So before you create your business travel planner, check the daily weather report as well with the report of past years and arrange your itinerary accordingly.
 You don’t want to visit that spectacular roof top restaurant under the heavy rain, do you?

 Seek local advice